amykatenicho/IoTWorkshop/README.md

 	_Installing the FEZ hat Nuget package_

-9. Add a reference to the FEZ HAT library namespace in the _MainPage.xaml.cs_ file:
+9. Add a reference to the FEZ HAT library namespace in the _MainPage.xaml.cs_ file.
+Find all the 'using' statements of code at the top of the file and add the following line of code to the end of them:

 	````C#
 	using GHIElectronics.UWP.Shields;
 	````

-10. Declare the variables that will hold the reference to the following objects:
+10. Declare the variables that will hold the reference to the following objects, find the comment "//DECLARE VARIABLES HERE" and ad the code below:
- - **hat**: Of the type **Shields.FEZHAT**, will contain the hat driver object that you will use to communicate with the FEZ hat through the Raspberry Pi hardware.
+ - **hat**: Of the type **Shields.FEZHAT**, will contain the fez hat driver object that you will use to communicate with the FEZ hat through the Raspberry Pi hardware.
   - **telemetryTimer**: of the type **DispatchTimer**, that will be used to poll the hat sensors at regular basis.
 For every _tick_ of the timer the value of the sensors will be get and sent to Azure.

 	````C#